Legal Responsibility

 The Dedicated Award Scheme

-Once all steps completed, certificates are generated, submitted to commissioner of oaths for signing, then forwarded to member.
+When internal steps are complete, certificates are generated, submitted to a commissioner of oaths for signing, then made available to the member.

 Maintaining Dedicated Status

-- Dedicated members do NOT have to submit activities report for the year they join
+- Dedicated members do NOT have to submit an activities report for the year they join

 Qualifying Activities